-Do you want to know what we feel are the best haunted houses in Texas?
-Do you want to know the Scariest Haunted Houses in Texas?
-You will find Texas haunted houses here at Hauntworld.com We want you to share your experiences on our Facebook page.
+Do you want to know what we feel are the best haunted houses in San Antonio?
+Do you want to know the Scariest Haunted Houses in Dallas?
+You will find Austin haunted houses here at Hauntworld.com We want you to share your experiences on our Facebook page.

 In the mood for a real fright?
 Spend the month of October spooking yourself from visits to some of the scariest ghost towns in the state of Texas.
 You are sure to be frightened by the dilapidated, eerie ruins that are left in these towns.